The Graduate School’s office is located in Mitchell Hall, room 261

 C.1 How will the response to COVID-19 affect graduate student research?

 Research at all levels has been impacted by necessary limitations on travel and occupancy levels of facilities, and by the availability of personal protective equipment.
-UWM’s Office of Research is developing plans for reopening research facilities and guidelines for returning to field research.
-For more information and the latest updates, please see their Reopening Research at UWM page.
+UWM’s Office of Research has plans for research facilities and guidelines for field research.
+For more information and the latest updates, please see their Conducting Research During COVID-19 Pandemic page.

 D. Graduate Assistants